amitchandrapathak0807-source/Interview-prepration/DotNet/Delegate.md

 number = 20;
 ```

-The variable stays the same.
+The variable remains the same.

-Only what it points to changes.
+Only the value changes.

 ---